renderedtext/ruby-101/README.md

 Here I will describe my journey in learning the Ruby programming language.
 The book I use is "Programming Ruby" (The Pragmatic Programmer's Guide).
-This repository will be regularly updated with personal notes and code from the examples, as well as my own programs.
+This repository is regularly updated with personal notes and some programs as well.

 ## Ruby as an object oriented language